taofit/image-rotation/README.md

 ## Project description

-The purpose of this project is to rotate a PBM format image in any anger.
+The purpose of this project is to rotate a PBM format image in any angle.

 There is a link that explains what a PBM format image is.
 Basically, a simple example of the PBM format is as follows (there is a newline character at the end of each line):

 ```
 P1
 # This is an example bitmap of the letter "J"